lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * ERR_CODE - error code encoded as an integer.
 The value 0 is used for success, all other values (negative or positive) indicate errors.
 * ERR_INFO - error information.
 Content and encoding depend on error code.

 The remainder of this section specifies the currently defined error codes, see {{fig-error-codes}}.
-Error codes 1 and 2 MUST be supported.
 Additional error codes and corresponding error information may be specified.

 ~~~~~~~~~~~
 +----------+---------------+----------------------------------------+